PracticalAstronomyCrew/KID-Farhan/README.md

 # KID-Farhan

-Code is messy.
+Codes are messy.
 Please contact for understanding.